 Q: Can I use school glue as a fabric stiffener?

 A: Yes!
-Mix school glue with water, and you have an easy homemade fabric stiffener that works well.
+Mix school glue with water to make an easy, effective homemade fabric stiffener.

 Q: Is there a way to stiffen fabric permanently?